Film / Bride and Prejudice

 - Arranged Marriage: We see the wedding of such a couple early in the movie.
 Also, Catherine has hopes of arranging her son's marriage to American businesswoman Anne.

-- Bitch in Sheep's Clothing: Kiran is not a nice person.
-Darcy's mom is also not nice.
+- Bitch in Sheep's Clothing: Darcy's mom is not nice.
 Anne also acts rather unpleasant, simultaneously mispronouncing Lalita's name and comparing it with a certain 1997 movie (although, bizarrely, not the 1958 novel).

 - Bratty Teenage Daughter: Lalita's younger sisters Maya and Lakhi.

-- But Not Too Foreign: The character based on Mr. Bingley, Balraj, grew up in England.
+- But Not Too Foreign: Balraj and Kiran (the characters based on the Bingleys) were raised in England.

 - The Cameo: Ashanti appearing as herself, singing one of the songs.